alephium/www/src/content/news/core-team-interview-series-episode-2-bec6e6908d2f/index.md

 ---

 **This concludes the second chapter of three in this series.
-In the next publication we’ll** <a href="/news/post/core-team-interview-series-episode-3-64b6dacc1459" ><strong>get acquainted with the Node-developers.</strong></a>
+In the next publication we’ll** [get acquainted with the Node-developers.](/news/post/core-team-interview-series-episode-3-64b6dacc1459)